ssbc/secret-stack/README.md

 - ... - (optional)

 `config` will be passed to each plugin as they're initialised (as `merge(opts, config)` which opts were those options `SecretStack` factory was initialised with).

+This `app` as an EventEmitter emits the following events:

+- `'multiserver:listening'`: emitted once the app's multiserver server is set up successfully, with no arguments
+- `'rpc:connect'`: emitted every time a peer has been successfully connected with us, with the arguments:
+  - `rpc`: the muxrpc object to call the peer's remote functions, includes `rpc.stream` and `rpc.stream.address` (the multiserver address for this remote peer)
+  - `isClient`: a boolean indicating whether we are the client (true) or the server (false)
+- `'close'`: emitted once `app.close()` has finished teardown logic, with the arguments:
+  - `err`: if there was any error during closing

 ### app.getAddress()